Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

   <li>You can hide the sidebar completelly resizing it instead of having to click the sidebar button.</li>
   <li>Can change the URL bar font (You have to change the commented line on userchrome to use it).</li>
   <li>Can change the tabs position under the URL bar (You have to change the commented line on userchrome to use it).</li>
-  <li>Change the Ublock Origin blocking page to a dark version (You need to change the commented line on usercontent).</li>
+  <li>Change the Ublock Origin blocking/control panel/popup page to a dark version (You need to change the commented lines and update the dynamic url of the extension on usercontent).</li>
 </ul>
-<p>You can turn these features on or off changing the commented lines on the CSS file (To change them you just have to open the userchrome.css with notepad or any code editor, and encase between "/*" and "*/" (without the quotation marks) the lines you don't want to take effect)</p>
+<p>You can turn these features on or off changing the commented lines on the CSS file (To change them you just have to open the userchrome.css with notepad or any code editor, and encase between "/*" and "*/" (without the quotation marks) the lines you don't want to take effect).
+Of course, if you think that you are NEVER going to use certain feature, you can always delete the specific lines you don't want without any other side-effect.</p>

 <h2>Installation</h2>